Thought Leadership

 Remittance Fintech Apps

 Every day the demand for money transferring services grows.
 Remittance apps, also as money transferring, enable users from all over the world to move money with multi-bank and multi-currency options, with few restrictions.
-They also give users the ability to manage different types of transfers, follow the exchanged money, and they even support multiple currencies and languages to make foreign exchange easy and affordable.
+They also give users the ability to manage different types of transfers and follow the exchanged money, and they even support multiple currencies and languages to make foreign exchange easy and affordable.

 Legal Requirements

-Legal requirements for fintech apps vary greatly depending on the country, state, and even regions within a country.
+Legal requirements vary greatly depending on the country, state, and even regions within a country.
 This is why it is so important to research the requirements needed before creating a fintech application.
 As previously mentioned, while some countries have a specific regulatory body for fintech companies, others regulate it on a case-to-case basis.

 Since governments still haven’t reached a consensus on how to deal with fintech companies on a global level, companies need to work with experts to navigate through all the complexities of financial standards, regulations, and laws per country.